Identifying Preferences when Households are Financially Constrained: Appendix B-I (Online)

 The simplest way to show that \eqref{eq:probit4} provides additional information is to show that there exists parameter value in $\rho\in\rho_{{ID,1}}$ that is not consistent with \eqref{eq:probit4}.
-It can be shown that $\tilde{\rho}_{{IV}}$, which is consistent with \eqref{eq:bound1}, does not satisfy \eqref{eq:probit4} when the probability of being constrained is higher than a certain threshold which depends on the true model\footnote{ The result is obtained as follows: Let $p_{i,t}:=\mathbb{P}_{t}(\lambda_{i,t}>0)$.
-If $\tilde{\rho}_{{IV}}$ is admissible, evaluating the LHS of \eqref{eq:probit4} at the true $\tilde{\rho}=\rho-1$ and the RHS at $\tilde{\rho}_{{IV}}$, and solving for $p_{i,t}$: The function $g(p_{i,t})$ satisfies $g(0)=0$ (and $g(1)=1$ when $\bar{y}=1$).}: where
+It can be shown that $\tilde{\rho}_{{IV}}$, which is consistent with \eqref{eq:bound1}, does not satisfy \eqref{eq:probit4} when the probability of being constrained is higher than a certain threshold which depends on the true model:\footnote{ The result is obtained as follows: Let $p_{i,t}:=\mathbb{P}_{t}(\lambda_{i,t}>0)$.
+If $\tilde{\rho}_{{IV}}$ is admissible, evaluating the LHS of the inequality in \eqref{eq:probit4} at the true $\tilde{\rho}=\rho-1$ and the RHS at $\tilde{\rho}_{{IV}}$, and solving for $p_{i,t}$ yields: } where

-To gain intuition, consider the extreme cases where the probability of being constrained is zero or one.
-Condition \eqref{eq:Probbound} becomes invalid as $(0,1)$ and $(1,1)$ do not contain $\mathbb{P}_{t}(\lambda_{i,t}>0)$.
-In either case, additional survey information is redundant.
-When liquidity constraints are occasionally binding, survey information matters.

-Figure \ref{refinement} provides an example when $\Phi_{i,t}$ is the cumulative standard Normal distribution.
-For higher values of the intensive distortion $\lambda_{1}$, e.g. $2\lambda_{1}$ the admissible range (grey shade) becomes larger.
+For higher values of the intensive distortion $\lambda_{1}$, e.g. $2\lambda_{1}$ the admissible range (gray shade) becomes larger.
 The more severe the distortions, the more likely is that additional information matters.
-Conversely, in the frictionless limit the threshold contradicts \eqref{eq:Probbound} as $g_{i,t}\underset{\lambda_{i}\to 0}{\to}\mathbb{P}_{t}(\lambda_{i,t}>0)$.